 It’s widely recognized that backlinks play a crucial role in determining a website’s authority and visibility.
 Among the various types of backlinks, two important distinctions are often mentioned: dofollow and nofollow backlinks.
 They serve as powerful ranking factors that can either elevate your website to the top or cause it to plummet to the bottom.
+In this article, we will delve into the world of backlinks, exploring what dofollow and nofollow backlinks are, and understanding the key differences between them.

 Think of backlinks as endorsements or “votes of trust” exchanged between websites.
 Both dofollow and nofollow links play a crucial role in how the internet operates and how these endorsements are distributed.
 Oftentimes, you may want to link to a website because you have discovered something interesting or valuable there.
 When using dofollow links, you are essentially telling Google that this source is reputable and worthy of trust.
 Generally, a dofollow backlink signifies that the originating website recommends the destination website, although multiple factors contribute to determining the quality and impact of a backlink.

 However, you want to showcase or reference a website without specifically recommending it in some instances.
 If all backlinks equally acted as votes of trust, the internet would be a much different place.
 For example, sometimes you need to link a page but don’t necessarily “recommend it” to search engines – which can often be the case with journalists.
+Other times, you want to tell Google that certain content is user-generated and should not be treated as a recommendation because it’s self-servicing – this is for example in comment sections on blogs, forums, etc. In both cases, you need a way to hint that to search engines.
+This is where nofollow comes into play.

 Search engines need to derive meaning from content on the web.
 While we’ve seen significant advancement in AI in recent years, this wasn’t the case for a long time.
 Search engines now have an easier time understanding the content of your page in a more human-like manner.
 However, they still need hints and signals to understand web content.
+That’s also part of why there are so many types of technologies, data, and markup you can use to provide that information.
+They all help search engines understand the context, relevance, and purpose of what is happening on the web.

+The reason why dofollow and nofollow work this way is that search engines need a more objective way to judge where websites should rank.
+If all you had to do to rank at the top were related to your website (i.e., on-page SEO), this system would be very subjective.
+That’s because everyone tries to show themselves in their best light.
 However, a system that involves outside parties judging your content (i.e., off-page SEO) can be more objective.
 If other websites have to give you “votes of trust,” it means you can’t easily cheat your way around rankings.
 That’s the very reason you cannot get a university degree all by yourself.
 Experienced teachers in your industry have to accredit your knowledge and expertise.

 What are dofollow backlinks, and how do they work?

 Technically, “dofollow” backlinks aren’t a real thing.
 That’s because they are simply the default links on the web and don’t require any additional attribute to “become dofollow.”
 So to create a dofollow link, you don’t need to change the link or add any additional attributes.
 Dofollow links simply do not have the nofollow attribute.
+Because dofollow links are standard and you don’t have to make any specific changes to use them, it is easy for you to create them.
+Similarly, it’s easy for other webmasters to do the same when linking to your content.

 Dofollow backlinks are broadly defined as signals for search engines to direct a share of the origin website’s authority to the destination website.
 Essentially, dofollow backlinks are “votes of trust.”
 By default, all links are dofollow and do not require a rel=” dofollow” attribute to be used.